Min3CraftDud3/CrafterNexus/README.md

  **Developers**: coasterman10, stuntguy3000

- **Recoded**: for 1.8.0 by EODCrafter Still a little buggy...Need some Help Specifically with the Boss Bar!
+ **Recoded**: for 1.8.0 by EODCrafter.
+This Game will only reset when Game is won.

 * **Current Version**: v1.8.0